milesgranger/pytpch/README.md

   - [ ] Write directly to Arrow, removing CSV writing (w/ nanoarrow probably)
   - [ ] Make thread safe (remove global and static function variables in C lib, and remove changing of CWD)
   - [ ] Separate out the Rust stuff into it's own crate.

+### Build from source...

+Roughly:

+- `git clone --recursive git@github.com:milesgranger/pytpch.git`
+- `python -m pip install maturin`
+- `maturin build --release`

+That'll only work if you're on x86_64 linux for now, you can try adapting `build.rs` but good luck with that.
+For now.